ionic-team/ionic-framework/CONTRIBUTING.md

 Please read the contributing guide on the ionic website: http://ionicframework.com/contribute/

+Please do not manually create issues on GitHub.

 ### Creating an Issue

 If you have a question on how something works, or its expected functionality, you might want to visit the [Ionic Forum](http://forum.ionicframework.com/) first.